InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: Experiments

-Our results reveal a range of challenges and key findings in insight discovery, as follows:
+\paragraph{InsightEval Provides a Comprehensive Evaluation of the Agent's Performance.} Our results reveal a range of challenges and key findings in insight discovery, as follows:

-\textbf{Finding 1: Agents Exhibit Limited Breadth in Insight Exploration.} In Table \ref{insights_result}, Insights Precision Scores surpass the Recall Scores, indicating a tendency that agents generate the most confidently correct insights while avoiding uncertain or exploratory outputs.
-This reduces random or spurious content but results in substantial redundancy, which means highly scored insights may be correct and duplicated.
+\textbf{Finding 1: Agents Exhibit Limited Breadth in Insight Exploration.} In Table \ref{insights_result}, the Precision Scores of the insights outperform the recall scores, indicating the tendency that agents generate the most confidently correct insights while avoiding uncertain or exploratory output.
+This reduces random or spurious content, but results in substantial redundancy, which means highly scored insights may be correct and duplicated.
 Consequently, although agents demonstrate strong output quality, they come short in comprehensive exploration.

+\textbf{Finding 2: Multi-Agent Systems Outperform Single-Model Baselines.} As shown by the baseline comparisons in Table~\ref{insights_result}, multi-agent approaches achieve superior results on both the Insight and Summary evaluations.
+We attribute this advantage to the ability of multi-agent design to decompose the task pipeline and perform multiple rounds of targeted analysis and exploration, which enables more thorough reasoning and information synthesis.
+Concretely, according to G-Eval scores, Agent Poirot (Claude-3.7-Sonnet) achieves the highest Insight F1, while Agent Poirot (Deepseek-V3) achieves the highest Summary score.
+Moreover, the relative gain is slightly larger for Insight F1 than for the Summary metric.

-\textbf{Finding 2: The Novelty of Agent Linked to the Capabilities of Backbone Models.} We compared Original Novelty Scores against New Novelty Scores, as illustrated in Figure \ref{fig:novelty_result}.
+\textbf{Finding 3: The Novelty of Agents Linked to the Capabilities of Backbone Models.} We compared Original Novelty Scores with New Novelty Scores, as illustrated in Figure \ref{fig:novelty_result}.
 We observed that all agents achieved measurable improvements in novelty.
-Notably, the agent built on the Claude‑3.7‑Sonnet achieved the highest New Novelty Score at 76.2\%.
+In particular, the agent built on the Claude‑3.7‑Sonnet achieved the highest New Novelty Score of 76.2\%.
 We attribute this performance to its superior code‑generation abilities, which likely enable it to answer questions more effectively and derive deeper insights.
-By calculating the improvement ratio of the new novelty score over the original novelty score, we discovered Deepseek‑V3-based agent achieves the largest rate among all agents, with 13.3\%.
+By calculating the improvement ratio of the new novelty score over the original novelty score, we discovered that the Deepseek‑V3-based agent achieves the largest rate among all agents, with 13.3\%.
 This finding suggests that agents with lower precision may compensate by producing more creative outputs, thereby attaining higher novelty scores.